Discover the Sweet Side of Camont!

 - Rough Puff Pastry

-Molly will be breaking them down and filling your apron pocket with go-to, tried and true recipes.
+Molly will be teaching you step by step and filling your apron pockets with tried and true recipes.
 The focus is on non-fussy, beautiful pastries that are fun to make and even better to eat.
-We will be allowing plenty of time for decoration and demoing techniques to add those special finishing touches that take your creation to "oh la la."
+We will be allowing plenty of time for decoration and techniques to add those special finishing touches that take your creation to "Oh la la" land.

-7:30 pm Let's meet at Camont for dinner and get to know each other before the baking fun begins.
+7:30 pm Kate welcomes us to Camont for dinner and we get to know each other before the baking fun begins.

-Today is all about whipped cream, caramel and pastry.
+Today is all about whipped cream, caramel and classic choux pastry.
 We'll be working our way through more key pastry recipes to make the components for individual sized St. Honoré, a classic French dessert that revolves around cream puffs and caramel.
-First up is making a rough puff pastry, something so much easier and useful than the formal puff pastry, that can take hours to make!
+First, learn to master a rough puff pastry, something so much easier and useful than the formal puff pastry, that can take hours to make!
 Then we'll master pâte à choux and caramel.
-For the filling, we'll be snazzing it up with several different options for you to choose from for your final dessert: including the classic vanilla and chocolate pastry creams, but also hibiscus and violet as well.
-The last bit is a show-stopping surprise that we'll be making as a group, but maybe you can guess it by the photo below.
+For the filling, we'll be jazzing it up with several different options for you to choose from for your final dessert: including the classic vanilla and chocolate pastry creams, as well as florals like hibiscus and violet.
+A pièce montée is a show-stopping finale that we'll be making as a group to celebrate our new found friendships and skills!

 Location: Camont is located about 15-20 minutes drive from the train station at Agen, France.